The Program Committee for Effelsberg (PKE)

 - Overlapping programs will be coordinated by the Directors before observing time is allocated.

-The present members of the PKE are: Andreas Brunthaler (MPIfR), Matthis Kadler (University of Würzburg), Lucas Guillemot (Université d’Orléans), Jan Brand (INAF, Bologna), Thomas Krichbaum (MPIfR), John McKean (University of Groningen / ASTRON), Rob Beswick (University of Manchester), and Paulo Freire (MPIfR).
+The present members of the PKE are: Andreas Brunthaler (MPIfR), Matthias Kadler (University of Würzburg), Lucas Guillemot (Université d’Orléans), Jan Brand (INAF, Bologna), Rob Beswick (University of Manchester), Paulo Freire (MPIfR), Silvia Leurini (INAF, Cagliari), Per Bergman (Onsala Space Observatory).

 Observing time is allocated on the basis of sequence of receivers scheduled on the telescope, and, basically, in the order of the priorities recommended by the program committee.